Skip to main content

 • Handoff before stopping -- if work is incomplete, td handoff captures state for the next agent.

-• Don't start new sessions mid-work -- sessions track implementers.
-A new session mid-task bypasses review enforcement.
+• Do NOT start new sessions mid-work -- sessions track implementers.
+A new session mid-task looks like a bypass of the review guardrails and breaks audit trails.
+Use a real reviewer sub-agent instead.

 • Use quiet mode after first read -- td usage -q avoids repeating workflow instructions every time.